tshepang/blog/content/about me.md

 ---

-The sources for this blog can be found [on Bitbucket].
+The sources for this blog can be found [on GitHub].

   [South Africa]: https://en.wikipedia.org/wiki/South_Africa
   [for a living]: https://panoptix.co.za